 Your gas meter provides data in cubic feet or metres.
 Readings are taken then converted to kilowatt hours (kWh) for billing purposes.
-If you have your meter readings to hand, then enter your data into the calculator below to estimate your next bill.
+If you have your meter readings to hand, then enter your data into the gas bill calculator below to estimate your next bill.

 Below is an explanation of the terms used in the calculator.
 Note: The gas measurement is joules, so the above calculation automatically converts to kWh by dividing by 3.6.